 ⚠️ Important Reminder

 Even if a country does not legally require insurance, immigration officers may ask for proof of sufficient funds to cover medical emergencies.
-A simple travel medical policy (like our $5 plan) satisfies both the embassy rules and any on‑the‑spot requests.
+A simple travel medical policy satisfies both embassy rules and on‑the‑spot requests.

 How to Meet These Requirements Affordably

-For visa purposes, you do not need expensive comprehensive travel insurance.
-You only need a policy that meets the minimum medical and repatriation coverage.
+For visa purposes, you only need a policy that meets minimum medical and repatriation coverage.
 Our verifiable travel medical insurance starts at $5 and includes:

 Get Your Embassy‑Approved Insurance from $5